pongsakorn-onnim/SQL_projects/Shopping Trends Analysis/README.md

 -	**Payment Method** - Customer's most preferred payment method
 -	**Frequency of Purchases** - Frequency at which the customer makes purchases (e.g., Weekly, Fortnightly, Monthly)

 *To make it more convenient for querying, I have changed column names to lowercase and replaced spaces with underscores.
-For example, the column 'Customer ID' -> 'customer_id'.
+For example, the column 'Customer ID' to 'customer_id'.

 # Querying to answer business questions